 In the middle of Detroit there’s a place that makes you think about the true nature of work today.
 Specifically, how should society address job creation and greater opportunities for all?

-The Green Garage offers some practical and sustainable responses to the economic and political turmoil we face in our overdue and perilous transition beyond industrial era “jobs for life.”
+The Green Garage offers some practical and sustainable responses to the economic and political turmoil we face in our perilous transition beyond industrial era “jobs for life.”